 This might happen before a job interview, when going into hospital or before a stressful event.

-But experiencing anxiety frequently and intensely over smaller matters can be a sign of something more serious.
+But experiencing signs of anxiety frequently and intensely over smaller matters can be a sign of something more serious.

-◊ My anxiety ebook contains 42 strategies for dealing with anxiety.
+◊ My anxiety ebook contains 42 strategies for dealing with signs of anxiety.

 Signs of anxiety